Anubias nana care guide

 Care and keeping in a tank

-Water hardness and violent reaction have no sufficient effect on growth rate.
+Water hardness and pH have no sufficient effect on growth rate.
 It is approximately the same both in hard water with weakly alkaline reaction and in highly soft water with acidic reaction (hardness 2-16°, pH 6-8).
+It is important to note that Anubias is not overly sensitive to water parameters and can tolerate slight variations, making it suitable for a variety of freshwater aquarium setups.
+Regular water changes and maintaining stable conditions are generally recommended for the overall health and growth of the plant.

 The tank water must be clean.
 Mud particles that appear in the water settle on the plant leaves and affect the nutrition process.

-When planting only its roots should be buried into the substrate, not the rootstock.
-Growing anubias nana rises above the substrate and forms a tight matting of the roots which supports the whole plant above the substrate.
+When planting only its roots should be buried into the substrate, not the rhizome.
+The rhizome should not be buried in the substrate but rather attached to hardscape or left partially exposed.
+Growing anubias nana rhizome above the substrate and forms a tight matting of the roots which supports the whole plant above the substrate.
 Quite a lot of tank fishes find their shelter in this matting of the roots later.
+If rotting has already occurred, trim away the affected portions of the rhizome using tools, and provide suitable conditions for the remaining healthy portions to recover.

 Propagation